getpelican/pelican/docs/settings.rst

                                                     pelican will copy the 'images' folder to the output folder.
 `TIMEZONE`                                          The timezone used in the date information, to
                                                     generate atom and rss feeds.
+See the "timezone" section below for more info.
 ================================================    =====================================================

 ..
 [1] Default is the system locale.
 Default is to delete the output directory.